 Immigration Court Appeals, Federal Litigation, and Mandamus Actions

-Murphy Law Firm immigration lawyers are experienced in representing clients’ appeals before the Board of Immigration Appeals and in federal litigation before the U.S. District Courts and U.S. Circuit Courts of Appeal.
-Mr. Murphy has a very successful record before the Board of Immigration Appeals and has prevailed in federal court litigation for several clients throughout the United States.
+Murphy Law Firm immigration attorneys are experienced in fighting cases before the Board of Immigration Appeals and in federal litigation before the U.S. District Courts and U.S. Circuit Courts of Appeal.
+Murphy Law Firm has a very successful record before the Board of Immigration Appeals and has prevailed in federal court litigation for several clients throughout the United States.
+Each matter brought to the firm is quickly and carefully reviewed by an immigration attorney to determine whether an appeal or federal suit is warranted.
+Each matter brought to the firm is quickly and carefully reviewed by an immigration lawyer to determine whether an appeal or federal suit is warranted.

 Immigration Court Appeals